dsrv77/xml-to-json-processor/README.md

 # Testing & Concurrency

 In XmlToJsonProcessor/test-files there are several files which I have used to test the API.

+The application saves the resulting json files in a directory specified in appsettings.
+Currently set to relative path output.

 There also can be found a bash script concurrent-requests.sh which fires multiple requests at the same time.